PawseySC/container-workflows/_episodes/01-docker-intro.md

 Here's an overview of what a workflow might look like:

 ![Docker Workflow]({{ page.root }}/fig/docker_workflow.png)

-### Terminology ###

-An **image** is a file (or set of files) that contains the application and all its dependencies, libraries, run-time systems, etc. required to run.
-You can copy images around, upload them, download them etc.

-A **container** is an instantiation of an image.
-That is, it's a process that Docker creates and starts up, and an image is run inside a container.
-You can run multiple containers from the same image, much like you might run the same application with different options or arguments.

-In general, an image corresponds to a file, a container corresponds to a process.

-A **Dockerfile** is a recipe to build an image.

-A **registry** is a server application where images are stored and can be accessed by users.
-It can be public (e.g. Docker Hub) or private.

 > ## A word of warning: sudo ##